9 TIPS TO HELP YOU SAVE GAS AND MONEY

 Turn your engine off if you expect to be stopped in your vehicle for an extended period of time.
-This can be as easy as, going into an establishment instead of going through the drive-up, or limiting warm up time for your vehicle in the winter.
+This can be as easy as going into an establishment instead of going through the drive-up, or limiting warm up time for your vehicle in the winter.

 As extra weight is added, gas mileage decreases.
 Do you really need everything you've been carrying around in your trunk?
-Take out the non essentials to improve your gas savings.
+Take out the nonessentials to improve your gas savings.

 Making your vehicle more aerodynamic by removing ski or bike racks and rooftop cargo carriers when not in use.
 Items placed on the roof racks create drag.
 Consider putting the items inside the car or trunk instead.
-Keep your vehicle washed and waxed, and roll up the windows on the highway.
+Keep your vehicle washed and waxed and roll up the windows on the highway.
 The more aerodynamic your vehicle is, the more fuel efficient it is.

 Roll down the windows or open the air vents to keep your car comfortable.
-If it's a super hot day or you live in the south, don't sweat it, turn the A/C on, but keep it at a reasonable level.
-The less often you turn on the a/c the more you'll save.
+If it's a super hot day or you live in the south, don't sweat it, turn the A/C on.
+But keep it at a reasonable level.
+The less often you turn on the A/C, the more you'll save.

-Vent your windows and park in the shade when it's warm out; this will help to keep your car cool, when you get back in.
+Vent your windows and park in the shade when it's warm out; this will help to keep your car cool when you get back in.
 Enjoy the breeze when driving at lower speeds.
-Roll those windows back up, and set you're a/c to a reasonable level once you hit the highway. (source: Consumer Federation of America)
+Roll those windows back up and set youre A/C to a reasonable level once you hit the highway. (source: Consumer Federation of America)

-5-speed manual transmissions and 4-speed automatic transmissions are equipped with overdrive gearing, be sure to make use of the overdrive gear as soon as you are going fast enough.
-Lower your shift speed on a manual transmission, for better the fuel economy.
+5-speed manual transmissions and 4-speed automatic transmissions are equipped with overdrive gearing.
+Be sure to make use of the overdrive gear as soon as you are going fast enough.
+Lower your shift speed on a manual transmission for better the fuel economy.
 Consult your owner's manual for more information. (source: Consumer Federation of America)

 Regular tune-ups are one of the best ways to gain fuel economy.
 Tune-ups will help maximize gas mileage and help you get the maximum performance of your vehicle.
 Following your vehicle's maintenance schedule will help, avoid fuel economy problems caused by worn spark plugs, dragging brakes, low transmission fluid, or the transmission going into high gear.
-Your maintenance schedule can be found in your owner's manual, or look up your vehicle's scheduled maintenance now.
+Your maintenance schedule can be found in your owner's manual, or look up your vehicle's scheduled maintenance here.